Murano island

 Masters of glass

-Along this historic canal, master artisans craft exquisite glass creations, offering the unique chance to buy authentic pieces directly from their hands.
+Along this historic canal, artisans showcase beautiful glass creations and offer the chance to purchase them directly from their hands.

 We cover all the ways to get to Murano, from vaporetto to private transfers, in the dedicated section on the island.

-Why just buy what others have created when you can craft your own?
+Why settle for buying what others have created when you can craft your own?

 In this 2-hour class, you'll be at the forefront of glassblowing and glass creation.